wqferr/symdiff/README.md

 ln:setDerivative(reciproc)
 ```

-Here we have 2 new pieces of information: the <code>repr</code> argument (usually the function name), and the <code>:setDerivative</code> call.
-Since SymDiff has no information on how the function is evaluated, we can provide the derivative in the shape of another <code>symdiff.func</code>.
+Here we have 2 new pieces of information: the `repr` argument (usually the function name), and the `:setDerivative` call.
+Since SymDiff has no information on how the function is evaluated, we can provide the derivative in the shape of another `symdiff.func`.
 Note that this step is optional only if you don't take any derivatives
-of your new <code>syndiff.func</code> (directly or indirectly, via the chain rule).
+of your new `syndiff.func` (directly or indirectly, via the chain rule).

-The third argument, <code>repr</code>, can be either a string, or a <code>function(Expression): string</code>.
+The third argument, `repr`, can be either a string, or a `function(Expression): string`.
 In the second case, it will be called with the function's argument every time it needs to be displayed.
-For example, if you wanted <code>exp</code> to show as <code>e^(x)</code>, you could do:
+For example, if you wanted `exp` to show as `e^(x)`, you could do:

 ```lua
 local exp = symdiff.func(